PyAbel/PyAbel/CONTRIBUTING.rst

     git fetch upstream

     # Make sure that you're on your master branch
-    # or any other branch your are working on
+    # or any other branch you are working on

     git checkout master  # or your other working branch